hmrc/wristband-frontend/README.md

 Installation
 ------------

+*n.b.
+You also need to have the `wristband` API running locally to run the frontend.
+See the [Wristband API installation instructions here](https://github.com/hmrc/wristband) *

 - `$ git clone http://example.com/HMRC/wristband-frontend.git`
 - `$ cd wristband-frontend`
 - `$ pip install -r requirements.txt`
 - `$ python wsgi.py`

 The app will now be running: [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

+If you've followed the API docs, it should also be running: [http://127.0.0.1:8000/api/](http://127.0.0.1:8000/api/)

 Mock
 ----